cesarParra/expression/README.md

 - `GET`

-Returns the value of a key in a map.
+Returns the value of a key in a map or the field in an SObject.

-Accepts 2 arguments: the map to evaluate and the key to get.
+Accepts 2 arguments: the map or SObject to evaluate and the key to get.

 ```apex
 expression.Evaluator.run('GET({ "a": 1, "b": 2, "c": 3 }, "b")'); // 2